nickbrandt/GitLab/doc/development/elasticsearch.md

 NOTE: **Note:** this is not applicable yet as multiple indices functionality is not fully implemented.

-Since multiple versions of setting can exist in different folders (e.g. `ee/lib/elastic/v12p1` and `ee/lib/elastic/v12p3`).
-To keep a continuous git history, the latest version lives under the `/latest` folder, but is aliased as the latest version.
+Folders like `ee/lib/elastic/v12p1` contain snapshots of search logic from different versions.
+To keep a continuous git history, the latest version lives under `ee/lib/elastic/latest`, but its classes are aliased under an actual version (e.g. `ee/lib/elastic/v12p3`).
+When referencing these classes, never use the `Latest` namespace directly, but use the actual version (e.g. `V12p3`).

+The version name basically follows GitLab's release version.
+If setting is changed in 12.3, we will create a new namespace called `V12p3` (p stands for "point").
+Raise an issue if there is a need to name a version differently.

 If the current version is `v12p1`, and we need to create a new version for `v12p3`, the steps are as follows: